franciscof5/f5sites-wordpress-mysql-manager-wp-plugin-shell-2016/README.md

 ```

 ### CONFIGURATION
-You can use a default value for databasename + table prefix, but for many server configuration it varies.
+Default configurable vars.
+Tip:You can use a default value for database name and table prefix, shortening even more the commands.

-Detaulf configurable vars
 ```
 MYSQL_USER_LOCAL=""
 MYSQL_PASS_LOCAL=""